uilianries/imgui/Frequently-Asked-Questions.md

 and **NOT** as
 `(x1,y1,width,height)`

----

-### Q: How can I use this without a mouse, without a keyboard or without a screen? (gamepad, input share, remote display)
-- You can control Dear ImGui with a gamepad.
-Read about navigation in "Using gamepad/keyboard navigation controls".
-(short version: map gamepad inputs into the io.NavInputs[] array + set io.ConfigFlags |= ImGuiConfigFlags_NavEnableGamepad)
-- You can share your computer mouse seamlessly with your console/tablet/phone using [Synergy](https://symless.com/synergy) This is the preferred solution for developer productivity.
-In particular, the [micro-synergy-client repository](https://github.com/symless/micro-synergy-client) has simple and portable source code (uSynergy.c/.h) for a small embeddable client that you can use on any platform to connect to your host computer, based on the Synergy 1.x protocol.
-Make sure you download the Synergy 1 server on your computer.
-Console SDK also sometimes provide equivalent tooling or wrapper for Synergy-like protocols.
-- You may also use a third party solution such as [Remote ImGui](https://github.com/JordiRos/remoteimgui) which sends the vertices to render over the local network, allowing you to use Dear ImGui even on a screen-less machine.
-- For touch inputs, you can increase the hit box of widgets (via the style.TouchPadding setting) to accommodate for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimizing for screen real-estate and precision.

 ##### [Return to Index](#index)

 # Q&A: Usage

-### Q: Why are multiple widgets reacting when I interact with a single one?
-### Q: How can I have multiple widgets with the same label or with an empty label?
+### Q: Why are multiple widgets reacting when I interact with a single one? <br>Q: How can I have multiple widgets with the same label or with an empty label?

 A primer on labels and the ID Stack...